 I give you here, my account of events that bring us forward …

 It is from Portugal that I begin this account since it is from this land that my patriarchal ancestors began and it is from here also that subsequent notorious events were indeed birthed.
-From the inequities of the Portugal and the Roman Catholic Church in its vilifying of what came to be the Trans Atlantic Slave Trade to it’s colonization of significant swathes of land the world over, Portugal is by far a worthy contender for my attention.
+From the inequities of Portugal and the Roman Catholic Church in its vilifying of what came to be the Trans Atlantic Slave Trade to the colonization of significant swathes of land the world over, Portugal is by far a worthy contender for my attention.

 Being one of the very first European nations to begin building a colonial empire, it was not only a time of great exploration but also a time of taking great advantage of the power that the Papal Monarchy held over the rights and privileges of every human being on the planet.
-Privileges that would allow the colonialists a ‘free pass’ to kidnap, rape, torture and murder, any indigenous population that was considered to be not of the Christian order.
+Privileges that would allow the colonialists a ‘free pass’ to kidnap, rape, torture, and murder, any indigenous population that was considered to be not of the Christian order.

-It was during this century that Portuguese sailors would apparently ‘discover’ and colonize several Atlantic archipelagos including Azores, Madeira, Cape Verde and the ‘African’ Coast.
+It was during this century that Portuguese sailors would apparently ‘discover’ and colonize several Atlantic archipelagos including Azores, Madeira, Cape Verde, and the ‘African’ Coast.
 This led to the enslavement of the first Negroland (African) people and the start of the Trans Atlantic Slave Trade.
 In 1441, Portuguese captains Antão Gonçalves and Nuno Tristão captured 12 Negrolanders in Cabo Branco (modern Mauritania) and take them to Portugal as slaves.

 It was known always among African tribes that the Hebrews were a foreign people and these stories were passed down through the ages as new generations arrived.
-Still to this very day, many of the African nations know full well that the so called ‘African American’ was never an African in the first place.
+Still, to this very day, many of the African nations know full well that the so-called ‘African American’ was never an African in the first place.
 He was sold into slavery, to the colonialists, simply because the riches that they could provide, offered for their captives, was just too enticing to turn down.

-It was unacceptable for the colonialists in the beginning of the slave trade to enter into the heartland of Africa, not least because they feared what might happen to them once they entered the interior.
+It was unacceptable for the colonialists at the beginning of the slave trade to enter into the heartland of Africa, not least because they feared what might happen to them once they entered the interior.
 So it was predominantly coordinated by the African Kings that controlled the lands and due to the fact that the Hebrew Israelite’s were foreigners in the land, it was an easy task and fine pickings for the African rulers to claim them as trespassers and to sell them as slaves to the colonial traders.

 Many more than this dozen slaves are brought into Portugal over the ensuing 3 years, which is serving a need for the traders to reap profits from the buyers of the labor and at the same time establishing themselves as businessmen with the African Traders in Negroland.
 In 1444, de Freitas lands 235 kidnapped and enslaved Africans in Lagos.
 It is the first large group of African slaves brought to Europe.

 When the very first slave auction took place, the people in Portugal began to see the reality of what was happening and there was much talk between the common folk as they began to speak out, enraged at seeing what was happening with these stolen indigenous people.
-The separation of families no doubt struck at their hearts as the stolen families were separated by slave purchaser’s.
+The separation of families no doubt struck at their hearts as the stolen families were separated by slave purchasers.
 However, it did very little to sway the Crown or the slave merchants who were engrossed in increasing their revenues.
-In fact, it had the opposite effect of only helping to solidify the practice by laws that were established.
+In fact, it had the opposite effect of only helping to solidify the practice bylaws that were established.